layoutBox/FlexLayout/README.md

 ## 3. Flexbox items properties <a name="intems_properties"></a>
 This section describe all flex items's properties.

-:pushpin: Remembers that flex containers are also flex items, so all these properties also applies to containers.
+:pushpin: Remembers that flex containers are also flex items, so all these properties also apply to containers.

 ### grow
 - Applies to: `flex items`